33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 In the end, each group distributes to the public their “Guelaguetza” composed of objects characteristic of their respective regions.

-The Guelaguetza lasts the whole month, and there are events everywhere.
+The Guelaguetza lasts the entire month, with events everywhere.
 Nowadays, there is an auditorium where the main events take place at a cost, but the whole city has a constant party day and night.

 One of the main “happenings” during those days was the parades called Calendars, in which music bands walk through the streets of the city center, followed by the “chinas” (women holding big baskets) and the “Marmota,” a large spherical lantern, and the “giants,” huge motley type characters controlled by the participants.